Life with Parkinson’s: how physiotherapy can help

 Treating the symptoms of Parkinson’s disease isn’t simply a matter of conducting a physio session; it’s important to help the client keep their spirits up.
-And sometimes a left-field approach brings the best results.
+And sometimes it’s a left-field approach that generates the best results.

-One client with PD we’ve worked with springs immediately to mind.
-A gentleman named Nev, who suffered fairly debilitating Parkinson’s disease symptoms and loved Aussie rules footy.
+One client we’ve worked with springs to mind.
+A gentleman named Nev, who had a passion for Aussie rules footy.
+To make sessions with Nev more engaging and fun, his TPC physio, Robyn, would always bring a footy to use for exercise therapy..
 So, his TPC Physio, Robyn, always took a footy with her to their treatment sessions.
 Robyn usually brought a small, soft, pink footy – belonging to her three young daughters – to use for exercises.

-One day, Robyn forgot the footy and – thinking on her feet – borrowed a small soccer ball from a storeroom at the aged care facility that was Nev’s home thinking that’d do the trick for today’s session,
+One day, Robyn forgot the footy and – thinking on her feet – borrowed a small soccer ball from a storeroom at the aged care facility where Nev lived.

-Coming from Australia’s northern states, Robyn hadn’t immediately thought what a footy-mad Victorian would make of this.
+Coming from Australia’s northern states, Robyn hadn’t thought what a footy-mad Victorian would make of this.

 Keep moving

-Handballing is an excellent exercise for Parkinson’s sufferers, as is laughing, dancing, stepping, golf and boxing (for the right clients).
-Anything that tests rotation and cross-body coordination helps to keep the trunk mobile, extended and rotating – and helps to strengthen the muscles that suffer as the disease progresses.
+Hand balling is an excellent exercise for Parkinson’s sufferers, as is laughing, dancing, stepping, golf and boxing (for the right client!).
+Anything that tests rotation and cross-body coordination helps to keep the trunk mobile, extended and rotating – and helps to strengthen the muscles that suffer as the disease takes hold.

-The degenerative nature of Parkinson’s means the symptoms will worsen as time goes on, presenting a huge physical and mental challenge.
-Parkinson’s can’t be cured – but it can be contained, for a while.
-By devising a tailored regime to help clients feel physically strong, our physios help them know they’re not tackling this hurdle alone.
+The degenerative nature of Parkinson’s means symptoms will worsen as time goes on, presenting a huge physical and mental challenge.

-From early diagnosis, our TPCers work with clients to build a regular exercise program.
-Together, they create and educate a support team consisting of family, friends and carers.
+When devising a tailored program to help clients feel physically strong, our physios do so knowing they’re not tackling this process alone.
+From early diagnosis, our physios create and educate a support team consisting of family, friends and carers.
 The programs specifically target strength and balance, as well as attempting to retain general endurance and fitness levels.

 The symptoms of Parkinsons’ Disease (PD) vary

-The symptoms of PD vary from person to person, as does the rate of progression.
+The symptoms of Parkinson’s vary from person to person, as does the rate of progression.
 But a person who has Parkinson’s may experience some of these more common symptoms:

 - Bradykinesia: Slowness of movement and decreased control of their hands.